chriswillsflannery/ticker-and-chat/README.md

 **Why not handle the refresh check in a request intercept?**

+Since the `access_token` is stored client-side only in memory, the best way I could think of to make it accessible to the axios request/response interceptors was to wrap the axios stuff in a big react hook, and then try to keep that synchronized with AuthContext.
+This still feels code smelly/bloated to me, but the general idea is that we intercept outgoing requests and attach the access token, and if it comes back 401, we intercept that, and we know that the access token expired, so we use the refresh token to get a new one.

-Since the `access_token` is stored client-side only in memory, I don't have a great way of retrieving it from memory inside of an `axios request interceptor` hook.
-I don't think this is an issue though, because I _believe_ the python API will deny a request with 401 if the `access_token` is expired, and we can catch it on the way back in the `axios response interceptor` hook.
-I don't love this solution.
-It would be easy to get around all of this by just taking the easy way out and storing the `access_token` in browser memory, but that would defeat the purpose of having the access/refresh token paradigm.
-Maybe there is a better way to couple interceptors and client auth state by storing those in the same place, but I'm spending a lot of time on this, and need to move on to the financial dashboard UI.
+It would be easy to get around all of this by just taking the easy way out and storing the `access_token` in browser memory, but that would kinda defeat the purpose of having the access/refresh token paradigm.
+Maybe there is a better way to couple interceptors and client auth state by storing those in the same place like in some kind of singleton class, but I'm spending a lot of time on this, and need to move on to the financial dashboard UI.

 **auth addendum after writing chatbot**

-I went into this challenge pretty dogmatic on the paradigm of "access token should only be stored in memory".
+I went into this challenge pretty dogmatic on the paradigm of "access token should only be stored in-memory".
 But now I think it might have been better to just stick the access token in an http-only cookie as well, because there are a bunch of server side operations calling other server side operations which need the access token.
 For example, when the chat ai pipeline needs to make a tool call to the /summary api.
 If all the auth checks were just simply happening server side, maybe all of the request/response intercept stuff could have just happened in NextJS middleware or something.
 Hindsight 20/20

 **Server-side authorization**